wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 13 And when Carden came on board the ship of Columbia, he bowed his head, and offered to put his sword, of curious workmanship, into the hands of Decatur.

-14 But Decatur said unto him, Nay; thou hast defended thy ship like a valiant man; therefore, keep thy sword, but receive my hand.
+14 But Decatur said unto him, Nay ; thou hast defended thy ship like a valiant man ; therefore, keep thy sword, but receive my hand.

 15 So they sat down and drank wine together, for the spirits of brave men mingle even in the time of warfare.

 16 And after they had eaten and drank, Carden opened his mouth, for he was troubled in his mind, and spake unto Decatur, saying :

-17 Lo ! if this thing which hath happened be known unto the king, that one of the vessels of Britain hath struck her flag, and become captive to a vessel of the United States, what shall be done unto the captain thereof? for such a thing hath not been heard of among the nations of the earth.
+17 Lo ! if this thing which hath happened be known unto the king, that one of the vessels of Britain hath struck her flag, and become captive to a vessel of the United States, what shall be done unto the captain thereof ? for such a thing hath not been heard of among the nations of the earth.

 18 And Decatur answered, and spake unto Carden, saying, Verily thou art deceived, neither will harm happen unto thee.

 [70]

-19 For, lo! it came to pass, about threescore days ago, that one of the strong ships of the king, thy master, the name whereof was called Guerriere, fell an easy prey to one of the strong ships of Columbia; and they burnt her with fire upon the waters.
+19 For, lo ! it came to pass, about threescore days ago, that one of the strong ships of the king, thy master, the name whereof was called Guerriere, fell an easy prey to one of the strong ships of Columbia ; and they burnt her with fire upon the waters.

 20 Now when Carden heard these words, his heart leaped with joy ; for he dreaded the frowns of the king, and he was glad that he stood not alone in the thing.